ironboy/react-rapide/README.md

-Installs React Router and an simple routing example.
+Installs React Router and an example with route info decentralized into components.